 Hundreds of thousands of student loan borrowers with severe disabilities could benefit

-In 2016, the Department of Education worked with the Social Security Administration to proactively identify borrowers with disabilities who were eligible for the TPD discharges of their federal student loans.
+In 2016, the Department of Education worked with the Social Security Administration to proactively who were eligible for the TPD discharges of their federal student loans.
 They found 387,000 borrowers with disabilities, who collectively owed over $7.7 billion in federal student loans.
 Roughly half of those borrowers were in default on their student loans.